 Answer each lab group’s questions without being condescending or rude.

 If you feel that their questions are something they should have read, you can ask questions to help them answer their own questions or you can refer them to specific pages in the lab manual or textbook.

 If you do not know the answer, work with your students to find the answer.

 DO NOT use your phone during lab.
 Please put it away.
 The students are not allowed to use their phones during lab and you need to lead by example.

 Have the students complete all exercises in their task sheets before the end of lab (unless otherwise indicated in the task sheet).

 Do not have students skip sections in the task sheet because you want to leave lab early.

 Do not use lab time for grading.

 Do not work on your own projects during lab time.

-Follow up discussions must be given at the end of lab when everybody has completed all of the task sheet (including the lab summary).
+Follow up discussions can be given at the end of lab when everybody has completed the task sheet.